A-Yaghoubian/AliYqb-PyLearn-SajjadAemmi/Assignment16/Calculator/README.md

 # Calculator

-simple calculator programed with python and QT
+simple calculator Programmed with python and QT

 ### picture